 As a result, communities worldwide are looking for innovative ways to handle the massively increased growth in what has been termed e-waste, or electronic waste.

-The response has been the rise of a burgeoning e-waste recycling market, which has responded to both the booming popularity of consumer electronics, and the growing unpopularity of these products in landfills.
+The emerging solution has been the rise of a burgeoning e-waste recycling market.
+It has responded to both the booming popularity of consumer electronics and the growing unpopularity of these products in landfills.

 Both trends are certain to continue.

 New data has shown that consumers are on track to buy more electronic devices than ever before, and the Consumer Technology Association has reported that most U.S. households have up to 24 electronic products.
 While there’s been a worldwide explosion in new electronic devices, the life span of many has only gotten shorter and shorter.